U.S. Citizenship Act of 2021: Agricultural workers

-Assistance to Central American countries
+Root causes of migration

 To address what the Biden administration considers the 'root cause of migration', the legislation allows for up to $4 billion in aid to Guatemala, El Salvador, and Honduras, "conditioned on their ability to reduce the endemic corruption, violence, and poverty that causes people to flee their home countries".

 It would also create Designated Processing Centers throughout Central America, allowing displaced persons to apply for resettlement either to the United States or to partner countries.